ilri/cgiar-climate-change-synthesis/README.md

-# CGIAR Climate Change Synthesis
+# CGIAR Climate Change Synthesis Scripts

 Code used to generate datasets for the 2024 synthesis of CGIAR work on climate change.